sailfish009/openstructure/modules/mol/base/doc/entity.rst

   .. method:: FindWithin(pos, radius)

-    Find all atoms in sphere of given radius centered at *pos*.
+    Find all atoms in sphere of given radius centred at *pos*.
 To turn the returned list of atoms into an :class:`EntityView`, use :func:`CreateViewFromAtomList`.